j-sungyeong/esca_samsung/zedboard_hdmi/README.md

-# ADV7511 Zedboard Boards Reference Design
+# ADV7511 Zedboard Boards Reference Design Tutorial

 ## Getting started
 This document is based on the requirements below.